kstatebioinfo/Irys-scaffolding/README.md

 No experience with command line is necessary before using these scripts.

-##Sewing Machine pipeline: iteratively super scaffold genome FASTA files with BioNano genome maps using `stitch.pl`
+##Pipeline 1: Sewing Machine pipeline: iteratively super scaffold genome FASTA files with BioNano genome maps using `stitch.pl`

 The sewing machine pipeline iteratively super scaffolds genome FASTA files with BioNano genome maps using `stitch.pl` and the BioNano tool `RefAligner` until no new super scaffolds can be produced.
 The pipeline runs alignments with both default and relaxed parameters.
 These alignments are then used by `stitch.pl` to superscaffold a fragmented genome FASTA.
 See tutorial lab to run the sewing machine pipeline with sample data https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/stitch/sewing_machine_LAB.md.

-##"Raw data-to-finished assembly and assembly analysis" pipeline for BioNano molecule maps with a sequence-based genome FASTA
+##Pipeline 2: "Raw data-to-finished assembly and assembly analysis" pipeline for BioNano molecule maps with a sequence-based genome FASTA

 The assemble XeonPhi pipeline preps raw molecule maps and writes and runs a series of assemblies for them.
 Then the user selects the best assembly and uses this to super scaffold the reference FASTA genome file and summarize the final assembly metrics and alignments.

 The basic steps are to first merge multiple BNXs from a single directory and plot single molecule map quality metrics.
 Then rescale single molecule maps and plot rescaling factor per scan if reference is available.
 The rescaling step is analogous to the former "adjusting stretch scan by scan step".
 Next it writes scripts for assemblies with a range of parameters.
 After assemblies finish assembly metrics are generated and the best results are analyzed.

-This pipeline uses the same basic workflow as AssembleIrys.pl and AssembleIrysCluster.pl but it runs a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
+This pipeline uses the same basic workflow as AssembleIrys.pl and AssembleIrysCluster.pl but it runs on a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
 Customization may be required to run the BioNano `Assembler` on a different machine.

 See tutorial lab to run the assemble XeonPhi pipeline with sample data https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md.

-##"Raw data-to-finished de novo assembly and assembly analysis" pipeline for BioNano molecule maps
+##Pipeline 3: "Raw data-to-finished de novo assembly and assembly analysis" pipeline for BioNano molecule maps

 The assemble XeonPhi de novo pipeline preps raw molecule maps and writes and runs a series of assemblies for them.
 Then the user selects the best assembly then summarizes the final assembly metrics.

 The basic steps are to first merge multiple BNXs from a single directory and plot single molecule map quality metrics.
 Next it writes scripts for assemblies with a range of parameters.
 After assemblies finish assembly metrics are generated and the best results are analyzed.

-This pipeline uses the same basic workflow as AssembleIrys.pl and AssembleIrysCluster.pl but it runs a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
+This pipeline uses the same basic workflow as AssembleIrys.pl and AssembleIrysCluster.pl but it runs on a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
 Customization may be required to run the BioNano `Assembler` on a different machine.

 See tutorial lab to run the assemble XeonPhi pipeline with sample data https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_de_novo_LAB.md.

+#Other material and scripts for BioNano data

 ###intro_material